c-a-w/docs/articles/architecture-scenarios/web-app-sso/part-2.md

 ## Connections

 The next step is to configure the identity providers that will be used for authentication at the web app.
-Each identity provides maps to a __connection__ in Auth0.
+Each identity provider maps to a __connection__ in Auth0.
 Each application needs at least one connection, and each connection can be used for more than one application.

 ExampleCo needs to configure two connections: one Active Directory connection for the internal employees, and one Database connection for external parties.